Roadmap

 Workspace controller surface

-XR_EXT_spatial_workspace and XR_EXT_app_launcher headers shipped, controller registration via Windows registry contract, shell extracted to its own repo as the reference implementation.
+XR_EXT_spatial_workspace and XR_EXT_app_launcher headers shipped, controller registration via Windows registry contract, and the reference shell now ships separately as its own installer.
 Any third-party (OEM, vertical, kiosk, AI-agent driver) can ship a workspace controller with the same first-class authority

 Multi-compositor performance pass